2023 New Brunswick local governance reform: Background

 The proposed names of the 77 local governments and 12 rural districts were announced on May 25, 2022; The names were officially set on August 30, 2022, and took effect on January 1, 2023; the boundary descriptions used in previous consolidated regulations have been replaced entirely by maps.

 Unlike changes to boundaries, the financial component of the local governance reform was implemented piecemeal.
 Phase one of the white paper's financial reform plan included property taxation adjustments and changes to the community funding and equalization grant.
 Among the most notable changes for local governments was the ability to increase the tax rate on non-residential properties up to 1.7 times the local rate.
 Plans for phase two are still underway, though the provincial government has already committed to reduced its own tax rate on nonresidential properties over three years.
 In addition to changes proposed in the white paper, new possibilities like decoupling apartments from the rest of the non-owner occupied residential tax class are also being considered.

 Changes to the community funding and equalization grant occurred in the fall.
 In May 2022, an independent expert panel was also commissioned to study the community funding and equalization grant system in New Brunswick and make recommendations on how to improve it to the government.
 The resulting report on Provincial Municipal Fiscal Arrangements in New Brunswick was released on September 28, 2022.
 Ultimately, the government chose to implement some components of the expert panel's report but did not implement their new equalization formula.
 On October 4, 2022, Minister Allain introduced amendments in the legislature outlining the government's new funding mechanism.
 The changes imposed a fixed annual rate for community funding of just under $76 million until 2028, redirected core funding to support the priorities of the regional service commissions, and introduced an updated equalization formula.
 Under the new formula, payments will be adjusted for annual tax base growth compared to the provincial tax base growth to a maximum of three per cent.
 Any reduced need for equalization funding will be redirected, along with the core funding revenue, to help support the expanded mandates of regional service commissions.

 List of local governments

 The local governance reform resulted in 77 local governments.
 The initial white paper proposals were revised after a period of consultation and some changes made.
 The regulation that made the names and boundaries official was filed on August 30, 2022, with the various changes taking effect on January 1, 2023.

 List of regional service commissions

 The local governance reform will continue the existence of New Brunswick's 12 regional service commissions.
 Each regional service commission will have one rural district.
-Two RSCs will be renamed in 2023.
+Two RSCs were renamed in 2023.